ryannhally/CS390GitTutorialResubmission/README.md

 Great, now we have created a file and edited it!
 Please navigate back to terminal so we can continue with the tutorial.

 ### Add the file to the staging enviornment
-Just because we've created a file in the right folder does not mean Git is tracking changes to it!
-We must add the file to the **staging enviornment** or **index**.
-This is where Git tracks what will go into your next **commit** (next up).
-Run the following command with the file name:
+Finally, we can add a file to the staging enviornment!
+Run the following command with name of the file we've just created:

 ```
 git add FILENAME
 ```

-Now Git is tracking our file!
+Congrats, you have made a file, edited it, and staged it!

 ## Commiting changes

-Creating and editing a file
-Now we will create and edit a file using terminal.

-### Create the file

-### Edit the file

-## Commiting changes
-Now that we've created a file and Git is tracking the changes we make to it, we can start to **commit**.
-Making a commit is like saving changes on a word document.
-You are saving the current state of the code.
+Now that we've created a file, edited it, and staged it, we can save the changes we've made to our repository.
+In other words, we can make **commits**.
+Making a commit is like saving changes on a word document; you are saving the current state of the code.
 Every commit has a **commit message**, which you can use to add a brief description of the changes you've made.

-Here is how to commit:
+To commit the changes we made to our document, run the following command and add a message describing the changes we've just made.

 ```
 git commit -m "COMMIT MESSAGE"
 ```

-## Commiting changes
+Yay, our changes have been saved to the repository!

 ## Branching